Knowledge

 Why characterized EV preparations matter for research reproducibility

 Particle counts alone do not tell you whether two batches of exosomes are equivalent.
-Here is the per-lot data envelope to look for before you commit a six-month protocol to a supplier.
+The minimum per-lot data envelope.

 Read →A practical primer on MSC identity and the ISCT minimum criteria